Kamperhub/kamperhub-app/src/FUTURE_DEVELOPMENT.md

     *   Create a guide explaining 12V systems, solar power, battery maintenance, and tips for conserving power while off-grid.

 *   **New Resource: Games & Activities for Camping:**
-    *   Compile a list of suggestions for games (card games, outdoor games) and activities suitable for families, couples, and solo travelers while camping.
+    *   Compile a list of suggestions for games (card games, outdoor games) and suitable for families, couples, and solo travelers while camping.

 ### Dynamic In-App Content with Firestore